 What is the cheapest, smallest boat to sail around the world?

-Hurley 22.
+The most appropriate small and cheap boat to sail around the world is the Hurley 22.
 At around $3,000 it is a lot of boat for the money.
-Fully equipped as a liveaboard for a couple, seaworthy enough to cross oceans, tested by time, and many very happy owners.
+Fully equipped as a liveaboard for a couple, it is seaworthy enough to cross oceans.
+It is time-tested and has many very happy owners.

 First off, let's see what makes for a good bluewater cruiser.
 Many people think a proper seaworthy vessel has to be a large one.
 But as hinted in our article 'How Big Should a Sailboat Be to Sail Around the World', size doesn't really matter that much, when it comes to determining seaworthiness.
 The smallest boat to ever circumnavigate the world was a touch over five feet.
 Think about that the next time you feel your 20 something footer is small.
 So what are the aspects that make a boat seaworthy?
 Although this is a somewhat subjective matter, opinions on which will differ slightly based on who you ask, here are my two cents.